JuliaLang/julia/doc/manual/faq.rst

 it's not going to get that big.
 This is guaranteed, since I don't have that much memory.
 Am I counting things that occur in the real world?
 Unless they're grains of sand or atoms in the universe, 2^63-1 is going to be plenty big.
 Am I computing a factorial?
-Then sure, it might get that big – I should use a ``BigInt``.
+Then sure, they might get that big – I should use a ``BigInt``.
 See?
 Easy to distinguish.